Four Days at the Edge of the Desert: A Petra Itinerary

 Hotel: JOD 25/night at a basic but clean place in Wadi Musa.
 Total: JOD 75 for 3 nights.

-Would I go back?
-In a heartbeat.
-In spring, when the wildflowers bloom in the wadis.
+Worth returning?
+Without hesitation — in spring, when the wildflowers bloom in the wadis.

 For practical planning, read our 14-question Petra Q&A. For why Petra deserves your bucket list, see our 8 reasons guide.
 If carved-rock cities fascinate you, Cappadocia offers another stunning example.
 And for more ancient wonders, Cairo and the Pyramids are a natural pairing.